benjann/heatplot/README.md

 Main changes:

+    24aug2021
+    - improved checks for required packages and corresponding error messages

     20jul2021
     - values(label(exp)) can now be string in syntax 1; the statistic() suboption will be set to -first- in this case